-2022 Statistics
+2023 Statistics

+Of the 26 incidents on pipelines in 2023, 24 resulted in a release or spill, four more than in 2022.

-In total, there were 20 release incidents in 2022, down from 22 in 2021.
-For incidents involving a release or spill, Table 2 shows the highest number of releases occurred on pipelines categorized as 'natural gas' with seven incidents.
-Adjusted for total length of pipelines, pipelines classified as 'other' had the highest incident frequency per 1,000 km of pipeline, with a frequency rate of 6.82.
+For incidents involving a release or spill, Table 2 shows the highest number of releases occurred on pipelines categorized as 'water' and 'liquid hydrocarbons' both of which had seven incidents.

+Adjusted for total length of pipelines, pipelines classified as 'water' had the highest incident frequency per 1,000 km of pipeline, with a frequency rate of 1.44 and a total of seven releases.
+The category 'water' includes fresh, produced and sour water.
-The category 'other' contains miscellaneous liquids and gases such as oil emulsion and can also include service liquids and gases.
-Five releases from the 'other' category were oil emulsion and one was methanol.
-There were no releases in 2022 from pipelines classified as 'sour natural gas'.

-In the event of a pipeline gas release or liquid spill, the BCER ensures all corrective actions to ensure safe operation are completed before operations resume.
-The largest gas release from a pipeline in 2022 was a 3,454,710 m3 release of sweet natural gas from a transmission gas pipeline due to geotechnical slope movement.
-The location of the release was approximately 10 km south of the town of Fernie, B.C.
-This pipeline was installed in 1962.
+In the event of a pipeline gas release or liquid spill, the BCER oversees all corrective actions to ensure safe operation is completed before operations resume.
+The largest gas release in 2023 was 370 m3 of sour natural gas from a pipeline located 100 km northeast of Fort St. John.
+The leak occurred due to pipeline strike.
+While the pipeline was being isolated, road blocks and air monitoring were established as part of the emergency response.